vinitkumar/vinitkumar/README.md

 ## At work

+- Device-management infrastructure and real-time terminal workflows at **Scalefusion**.
 - Backend architecture for a multi-tenant CMS serving **3,000+ websites** and millions of monthly requests.
-- Device-management infrastructure and real-time terminal workflows at **Scalefusion**.
+(Past at SocialSchools B.V.)

 ## Elsewhere